hcederna/student-groups-optimization/README.md

     <img src="images/constraint_homogenous.png" title="Constraint - Homogenous">
 </p>

-- __group id:__ enter group to assign only students with specified characteristic and characteristic value
+- __group id:__ enter group to assign only students with a specified characteristic and characteristic value
 - __characteristic:__ specify characteristic
 - __value:__ specify characteristic value

 #### Constraint - Maximum

-Go to the `Constraint - Maximum` sheet to specify the maximum number of students with specified characteristic to assign to each group.
+Go to the `Constraint - Maximum` sheet to specify the maximum number of students with a specified characteristic to assign to each group.

 <p align="center">
     <img src="images/constraint_maximum.png" title="Constraint - Maximum">